unrealwork/atsd-use-cases/how-to/database/historize/README.md

 ## Scheduling Job in Axibase Collector

-The [JDBC](https://github.com/axibase/axibase-collector/blob/master/jobs/jdbc.md) job in Axibase Collector allows you to execute any query against wide range of databases and persist its results in the Axibase Time Series Database for visualization, alerting, and forecasting.
+The [JDBC Job](https://github.com/axibase/axibase-collector/blob/master/jobs/jdbc.md) in Axibase Collector executes any query against wide range of databases and persist the results in Axibase Time Series Database for visualization, alerting, and forecasting.

 ### Create Data Source

-To connect the Collector to a database, create a new data source connection on the `DataSources > Databases` page.
+To connect the Collector to a database, create a new data source connection on the **Data Sources > Databases** page.

 ![](./images/data-source-mysql.png)